wp-plugins/wp-simple-booking-calendar/readme.txt

 * Create a calendar and set status per date
 * Generate a token to insert the calendar in a page or post
 * WP Simple Booking Calendar Widget
-* Can be translated in any language using PO files
+* Can be translated into other languages using PO files

 Features of the full version:

 * Create an unlimited number of calendars
 * Show a legend near the calendar
 * Multiple month view
+* Add and save your notes for each day on each of your calendars
+* Edit multiple days in one click
 * Generate a token to insert the calendar in a page or post
 * WP Simple Booking Calendar Widget
-* Can be translated in any language using PO files
+* Can be translated into other languages using PO files
 * Download the full version at: http://www.wpsimplebookingcalendar.com